Wet: A Memoir of My Life Churn

 I am so excited about the conversations WET will spark.
 I already know the conversations will be amazing–because I’m having them with my coaching clients and the women who come to my Tango Goddess Workshop and in the Tango Adventure (where I teach some Wet themes and strategies for life).

-As I write, I want to gather contacts of people who are interested in this work now and wetness coaching or in other wetness learning.
+As I write, I want to gather contacts of people who are interested in this work now and wetness coaching or in other learning.
+Getting in touch with your own sense of pleasure and sensuality can impact your vitality, self-esteem and your life outside the bedroom.

 If Wet interests you as a reader, coaching client or student, please sign up here to get a sneak peek of the book and be part of an early group of readers giving feedback.